 A Prayer by Naguib Mahfouz from Echoes of an Autobiography, translated by Denys Johnson-Davies I was less than seven years old when I said a prayer for the revolution.
 One morning I went to my primary school escorted by the maid.
 I walked like someone being led off to prison.
 In my hand was a copybook, … Continue reading ثورة

 This past semester I wrote a poem for my Intermediate Arabic class.
 It was composed in Arabic, but my translation appears below.
 I post it today in remembrance and in solidarity with all those girls whose dreams are marred by the reality of occupation.
 May you find peace. طفلة هنالك طفلة صغيرة فتخيلوها خدينها زهرية … Continue reading Imagine Her

 Following publication of "A State of Denial: Candidates, Consequences, and the Road to Peace", a letter to the editor written by Professor Fred Baumann was published in the Kenyon Observer which rejected my argument regarding the role of Palestinian identity in the conflict.
-This letter provided has provided an excellent opportunity for me to refine … Continue reading Separate Cannot Be Equal
+This letter provided an excellent opportunity for me to refine my positions … Continue reading Separate Cannot Be Equal

 This article was originally published in Kenyon College's MESA Journal, Vol. 3, Ed.
 1 (November, 2011).
 I can already see the entries in future history books: what began with self-immolation by a frustrated young fruit vendor in Tunisia launched unprecedented revolution across the Arab world.
 Aided by Facebook, Twitter and other social media, movements spread … Continue reading Why I Don’t Call It The Arab Spring